bxparks/AceButton/README.md

 ### ButtonConfig Feature Flags

-There are 9 flags defined in `ButtonConfig` which can be used to control the behavior of `AceButton` event handling:
+There are 9 flags defined in `ButtonConfig` which can control the behavior of `AceButton` event handling:

 * `ButtonConfig::kFeatureClick`